francois141/francois141.github.io/_posts/2009-10-01-driver-visionfive2.md

 ## Step 3: Add the New Kernel to the Boot Menu

-Now that we have the new kernel downloaded on the board, the next step consists of placing the kernel in the `/boot` folder and adding a new entry in the bootloader.
+Now that we have the new kernel downloaded on the board and located in the boot folder, the next step consists of placing a new entry in the bootloader configuration.

 ```bash
 label l2